Substance Abuse in Adolescent with Best Prevention

 • Glues and also many types of dry cleaners

-• You can also use gasoline or kerosene.
+• You may use gasoline or kerosene as well

 Hallucinogens: